antoriri0125/antoriri0125/README.md

 i'm terminally/chronically online pls kill me (if you're a normal person beware of my behaviour)

+you can copy my skins and/or take inspo, no need to ask or tell me I simply do not give a fuck

 respect my boundaries pls hope thats not much for you to handle thanks

 $${\color{yellow}✦ \space . \space ⁺ \space . \space ✦ \space . \space ⁺ \space . \space ✦}$$